top of page

 Q: How many sessions will I need, and will Access to Work cover them?

-A: The number of sessions will be different in several ways based on your personal goals and history.
-Certain clients experience notable changes within 6-8 sessions, whereas others have long-term support.
-Access to Work is normally used to fund a set of sessions that can be reinstated.
-My discovery call will help me provide you with a more personalised estimate, and I will also provide you with all the documentation required for your application.
+A: The number of sessions varies based on your personal goals and history.
+Some clients see significant changes within 6-8 sessions, while others may require long-term support.
+Access to Work typically funds a set of sessions that can be renewed.
+My discovery call will help me provide a more personalised estimate, along with all necessary documentation for your application.

 Q: My ADHD is diagnosed, but I'm not sure I have "trauma."
 Is this still for me?

 A: Absolutely.
-The word trauma may be very daunting.
-A lot of my clients do not necessarily identify with it.
-We tend to operate in what I refer to as the small-t trauma- the cumulative stress, shame, and the sense of overwhelmingness in a lifetime of attempting to fit a square peg in a round hole.
-In case you experience very intense emotional responses to stress factors in the workplace that you consider to be disproportionate or when you are often stuck, then this work is meant to suit you.
+The term "trauma" can be daunting.
+Many of my clients don’t identify with it.
+We often deal with what I call small-t trauma—the cumulative stress, shame, and overwhelming feelings from a lifetime of trying to fit in.
+If you experience intense emotional responses to workplace stressors or frequently feel stuck, this work is designed for you.

 Q: Can you help me communicate my needs to my employer?

-A: Yes, and this is one of the main aspects of our work.
-We are able to create easy, professional, and efficient communication plans and scripts.
-I would also be able to suggest the way to frame your needs in a collaborative manner in terms of your strengths and the value that you bring to the team, and this usually results in a more favorable response from the management.
+A: Yes, this is a key aspect of our work.
+We create clear, professional communication plans and scripts.
+I’ll also guide you on how to frame your needs collaboratively, highlighting your strengths and the value you bring to the team, which often results in a more positive response from management.

 Comments